Linaro/lava/doc/v2/developing-tests.rst

 The most common style of test currently in use is the ``Lava-Test Test Definition 1.0`` using ``lava-test-case``.
-During the deploy action, an overlay is added to the :term:`DUT` filesystem including the test writer commmands and LAVA helper scripts.
+During the deploy action, an overlay is added to the :term:`DUT` filesystem including the test writer commands and LAVA helper scripts.
 The test action uses a helper script to execute the test writer commands and other helper scripts are used to report test results back to the dispatcher, wrapping results in special marker text to allow for easy identification.
 The dispatcher